In a Python toolbox, the parameter's datatype property is set using the Parameter class in the getParameterInfo method.

 Specifies a subset of nodes of a TIN to create a generalized version of that TIN.

 An access path to a data storage device.

 Any floating-point number stored as a double precision, 64-bit value.

 Encrypted string for passwords.

 The coordinate pairs that define the minimum bounding rectangle in which the data source falls.

 The scale value range and increment value applied to inputs in a weighted overlay operation.

-Specifies the coordinate pairs that define the minimum bounding rectangle (xmin, ymin and xmax, ymax) of a data source.
+Specifies the coordinate pairs that define the minimum bounding rectangle (x-minimum, y-minimum and x-maximum, y-maximum) of a data source.
 All coordinates for the data source fall in this boundary.

 An extract values parameter.